 Contact Hours2 Hours

 This course will provide research on common developmental skills deficits and problems in children diagnosed with hypotonia due to various diagnoses.
-This course will focus on how to assess postural deficits related to muscle in common developmental areas including rolling, crawling, sitting, standing and walking.
-This course will instruct on how to assess muscle tone quality, including low tone and mixed muscle tone.
-This course will focus on the postural assessment of the child and how to determine if primitive reflexes are present.
-This course will provide research based treatment strategies and specific interventions to improve muscle tone, postural control, core stability and integrate reflexes.
+It will focus on how to assess postural deficits related to muscle tone in common developmental areas including rolling, crawling, sitting, standing and walking.
+This course will instruct therapists in how to assess muscle tone quality, including low tone and mixed muscle tone and will focus on the postural assessment of the child and how to determine if primitive reflexes are present.
+It will provide research based treatment strategies and specific interventions to improve muscle tone, postural control and core stability.

 At the end of this course, the participant will be able to: